brbalazs/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### What changed?

-Many `liferay-ui` taglibs have been moved out of Portal's kernel into OSGi modules.
-This change modified many of the taglib names.
-The list of converted names is below:
+Several `liferay-ui` taglibs have been moved from the Portal's kernel into OSGi modules, resulting in taglib names being changed.
+The updated names are listed
+below:

 - `liferay-ui:asset-add-button` &rarr; `liferay-asset:asset-add-button`
 - `liferay-ui:asset-addon-entry-display` &rarr; `liferay-asset:asset-addon-entry-display`